New Build Stamp Duty Calculator

 How New Builds are Taxed

 New build properties are subject to the same stamp duty rates as existing homes.
 There is no special relief or surcharge specifically for new builds in England.
+Review our residential property guide for more details.

 Off-Plan Considerations

 When you buy off-plan, SDLT is due at completion (when you receive the keys), not at exchange.
 The completion date determines which tax rates apply.
+Use our guide on how stamp duty is calculated to understand the banded system.

 Part-Exchange Schemes